MicrosoftDocs/azure-devops-docs/docs/git/share-your-code-in-git-vs-2017.md

 Visual Studio's Team Explorer and the Git command line work great together.
 Changes to your repos made in either tool will be reflected in the other.
 Make sure to install the latest release of [Git for Windows](https://git-scm.com/download/win), which has tools to help you connect to your VSTS/TFS repos.

-See [the Team Services Git tutorial](tutorial/gitworkflow.md) and the [command reference](command-prompt.md) for additional help using Git from the command line.
+See [the VSTS Git tutorial](tutorial/gitworkflow.md) and the [command reference](command-prompt.md) for additional help using Git from the command line.

 ## Next steps